CodeCrazy97/FixText/README.md

 # FixText
-Places state-by-state election results on one line (per state).

-This script uses the 2000error.txt file, placing the results in the 2000.txt file.

-The problem is: for every state, the election results are all on different lines.
-All the election results for each state (the number of votes cast per candidate and electoral votes) are placed on different lines.
-I wanted all election results for each state to be on one line.
+The file [2000error.txt](https://github.com/CodeCrazy97/FixText/blob/master/2000error.txt) contains state-by-state United States election results for the 2000 presidential election.
+The problem is, every piece of information is on a new line (the state name, votes per candidate, percentage, etc.).
+This script places all results for each state on one line.
+The results are placed in the [2000.txt](https://github.com/CodeCrazy97/FixText/blob/master/2000.txt) file.

 For example: In the below picture, the election results in Alabama (popular votes for each candidate, total popular votes, and electoral votes) are on different lines.